Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth/KeypointLabeler.md

 The keypoint section allows the user to create/edit keypoints and associate them with Unity animation rig points.
-Each keypoint record has 4 fields: label (the name of the keypoint), Associate to Rig (a boolean value which, if true, automatically maps the keypoint to the gameobject defined by the rig), Rig Label (only needed if Associate To Rig is true, defines which rig component to associate with the keypoint), and Color (RGB color value of the keypoint in the visualization).
+Each keypoint record has 4 fields: label (the name of the keypoint), Associate to Rig (a boolean value which, if true, automatically maps the keypoint to the GameObject defined by the rig), Rig Label (only needed if Associate To Rig is true, defines which rig component to associate with the keypoint), and Color (RGB color value of the keypoint in the visualization).

 ![Skeleton section of the keypoint template](../images/keypoint_template_skeleton.png)